safespring/docs/content/backup/install/windows.md

 ### Finish

 Basic installation of the Backup-Archive Client is now done.
-If you need to setup an Online agent for e.g., Microsoft SQL, Oracle Database or any other application, you can continue with that installation.
+If you need to set up an Online agent for e.g., Microsoft SQL, Oracle Database or any other application, you can continue with that installation.